finnish-app/server/README.md

 Finnish is your finn-man (financial manager) for the 21st century.
 Gone are the days of using insecure, laggy and undeveloped pieces of software.

-The purpose of Finnish is to use the banking institution's public API's, as well as the brazilian open finance API to securely and automatically retrieve your expenses, savings and income information from all of your banks, centralizing your financial information and helping you better organize your life.
+The purpose of Finnish is to use the banking institution's public API's, as well as the Brazilian open finance API to securely and automatically retrieve your expenses, savings, and income information from all of your banks, centralizing your financial information and helping you better organize your life.

 This way, you're on top of your financials and can make better decisions of how to manage your hard-earned money.